 My good friends at 720 in Reno recently asked if I could help them with identifying and creating a simple, affordable solution to help alleviate their parking delemna.
-After learning more about the situation, collecting feedback from tenants, and understanding the property owner's initial criteria/wishes and resource constraints, we settled on designing and developing an IoT web app that tenants and guests of the property could easily use to open and close the analog gate on the lot for whenever they needed to ensure parking was more available to them and their clients during peak times.
+After learning more about the situation, collecting feedback from tenants, and understanding the property owner's initial criteria/wishes and resource constraints, we settled on designing and developing an IoT app — for iOS, Android and as a Progressive Web App (PWA) — that tenants and guests of the property could easily use to open and close the analog gate on the lot for whenever they needed to ensure parking was more available to them and their clients during peak times.

 The level of polish and professionalism on this app is amazing - User feedback